bentosseII/hive-vm/README.md

 # HiveVM

 Airbnb for agent compute.
 HiveVM is an agent-native compute marketplace: CLI + control plane to schedule, meter, and bill CPU/RAM workloads across hosts.
+Hosts list spare compute.
+Agents rent it.
+Settlement happens in USDC on Solana and Base via x402.

 ## Quick Start